IhorHorchakov/kafka-multi-node-cluster/README.md

 **Kafka Topic**

-A stream of messages that are a part of a specific category or feed name is referred to as a Kafka topic.
-In Kafka, data is stored in the form of topics.
-Producers write their data to topics, and consumers read the data from these topics.

 The topic is a distributed commit log to which records append and stored.
 Kafka topics are multi-subscriber.
 Records published to the cluster stay in the cluster(topic) until a configurable _retention period_ has passed by.
 Kafka stores records in the topic making the consumers responsible for tracking the position in the log, known as the “offset”.
 Typically, a consumer advances the offset in a linear manner as messages are read.
 However, the position is actually controlled by the consumer, which can consume messages in any order.
 For example, a consumer can reset to an older offset when reprocessing records.